 This might be a hard step for you.
 Consider how happy you’re making someone in need.
 Spread a little cheer and donate the things you no longer use.

 If anything is in bad condition, you should put those in the trash pile.
 Donations should be in good shape.

 Group Items You Want To Get Rid Of

 The next section you’ll have should be for items you want to get rid of.
-These will be things that can’t be donated and you’re no longer using them.
+These things can’t be donated, and you’re no longer using them.

 If it’s broken, there isn’t much of a point to keep it.
 Broken and expired items are wasting precious garage space.

-Anything you no longer need or want can be picked up by a professional junk removal crew.
+A professional junk removal crew can pick up anything you no longer need or want.
 They will haul it all away and take care of everything.
 They will also further separate your items into recyclables and donations.

 You can feel better knowing the items you want to get rid of aren’t getting thrown in the trash.
 These will get recycled whenever possible to reduce waste.
 They will take care of properly disposing of things like paint, batteries, and old electronics.